WHAT IS LA MALA LECHE?

 HOW IT ALL BEGAN

 Hi, I’m Estefanía and I’m the founder of La mala leche!
-Growing up in a family of bakers, I grew up surrounded by the warm and comforting scent of freshly baked oven goods that my parents, grandparents and uncles made every day.
+Born in a family of bakers, I grew up surrounded by the warm and comforting scent of freshly baked oven goods that my parents, grandparents and uncles made every day.

-But sometimes you need leave your homeland to find yourself, so after graduating I decided to move to Berlin and devote myself to social work and activism.
+But sometimes you need to leave your homeland to be able to find yourself, so after graduating I decided to move to Berlin and devote myself to social work and activism.
 My work in NGOs focused on social integration, environmental protection and the promotion of veganism.
-These experiences me realize that, in order to move forward into more sustainable ways of living, we need to re-think our traditions and consumption habits, yes.
-But we also need to have access to products that allow us the transition to greener lifestyles.
+These experiences made me realize that, in order to move forward into more sustainable ways of living, we need to re-think our traditions and consumption habits, no doubt; but we also need to have access to products that allow us the transition to greener lifestyles.

 But the muffins are just the beginning.
 At La mala leche, we believe in the human potential to achieve a fairer, more respectful and overall, more inclusive world.
 We know that this better future is no utopia, and our goal as a company is to try and make things at least a little bit easier for those who wake up every morning ready to fight for it.